ICanBoogie/ICanBoogie/README.md

 ### Configuration and conventions

-ICanBoogie and its components are usually very configurable and come with sensible defaults, and a few conventions.
+ICanBoogie and its components are usually very configurable and come with sensible defaults and a few conventions.
 Configurations are usually located in "config" folders, while locale messages are usually located in "locale" folders.
 Components configure themselves thanks to ICanBoogie's _auto-config_ feature, and won't require much of you other than a line in your